So you’ve finally finished building your escape room business plan. Your games are set, location is locked in, and staff is on board.

 Build your customer profile and market segmentation

-Now that you’ve got some data to begin with, you can move onto building your customer profile and market segmentation.
+Now that you’ve got some data, to begin with, you can move on to building your customer profile and market segmentation.

-Like we said, there are many ways you can extract this data.
+As I said, there are many ways you can extract this data.
 Use analytics platforms and social listening tools, send out surveys, explore open forums, and read articles that talk about your target market.
 The options are endless.

-It’s critical to consider both demographics and psychographics to conduct a full analysis of your escape room target market.
+It’s critical to consider both demographics and psychographics to conduct a complete analysis of your escape room target market.
 Only then will you be able to determine how your business will fit into your audience’s life.

 But once you know your audience, it becomes much easier to speak their language and determine the best ways to reach them.

 Running an escape room business is far from simple, but SEO ORB is here to assist you.
 Whether you’re a new escape room business or have been running for years, we have all the tools and data you need to find and capture your market.

-With our tried-and-tested growth acceleration framework, you can focus on doing the work you love and leave us to do the heavy-lifting.
+With our tried-and-tested growth acceleration framework, you can focus on doing the work you love and leave us to do the heavy lifting.